Illinois / Macoupin County

 What is the weather like in Hettick, IL year-round?

-Residents experience four distinct seasons, with cold winters averaging lows of 19°F and warm summers reaching highs around 87°F. The area receives about 40 inches of rain annually and enjoys sunshine 57% of the year.
-These weather patterns support a range of outdoor activities throughout the year.
+Hettick experiences four distinct seasons, with warm summers reaching highs of 87°F and cold winters dipping to 19°F. The area receives about 40 inches of rainfall annually and enjoys sunshine on 57% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter